 The changes included in the Tax Cuts and Jobs Act of 2017 apply only to alimony obligations entered after December 31, 2018.
 Alimony orders entered prior to that date have not changed.

-To negotiate the best resolution for your case in light of the tax law changes, get advice from a lawyer who understands how the tax changes will affect alimony in your South Carolina divorce.
+To negotiate the best resolution for your case in light of the tax law changes, get advice from a lawyer who understands how the tax changes will affect any claim for alimony in SC divorce.